 - RBI – Reserve Bank of India – RBI Act 1934 – Regulator of Banking

 - IRDAI – Insurance Regulatory Development Authority of India – IRDA Act 1999 – Regulator of Insurance

 - PFRDA – Pension Fund Regulatory Development Authority – PFRDA Act 2013 – Regulator of Pension funds

 SCORES by SEBI is the portal for lodging the complaints of fraud in the securities market.
 In case of a serious fraud with many institutions, multiple mechanisms are there such as the company law tribunals like NCLT and NCLAT

 Firstly one should save an asset in order to invest.
 The flowchart below will help you in understanding how an investor can invest in the Indian Equities market.
 The procedure for NRI and NRO categories is different than the resident individual Indian.
 The documentation for foreign nationals who would like to invest in Indian markets is also very different.
 Meanwhile, we are going to discuss the flow of Resident Indian Nationals.

 Entities and their functions

 The first entity that we come across is the Exchange.
-Exchange is a place where we will be able to interchange currency with Security ( Equity or Share & Bonds ).
+An exchange is a place where we will be able to interchange currency with Security ( Equity or Share & Bonds ).

-A Broker is an entity which is registered with the Exchange as a Trading Member.
-Brokers are also registered with the Depositories as a Dipository Participant.
-As a result, Brokers play a dual role of connecting Depositories and Exchange.
+A Broker is an entity that is registered with the Exchange as a Trading Member.
+Brokers are also registered with the Depositories as Depository Participants.
+As a result, Brokers play a dual role in connecting Depositories and exchanges.
 Finally, two types of Brokers operate in India, they are full brokers and discount brokers.
 Brokers are a bridge between investors or participants and the Exchange and Depositories.